accordproject/vscode-extension/README.md

 ## Features

-- Create data models for templates using the Concerto modelling language
+- Create data models for templates using the [Concerto](https://docs.accordproject.org/docs/model-concerto.html) modelling language
-- Develop the logic for templates using the Ergo domain specific language
+- Develop the logic for templates using the [Ergo](https://docs.accordproject.org/docs/logic-ergo.html) domain specific language
-- Write the natural language text for templates using the CiceroMark extended markdown syntax
+- Write the natural language text for templates using the [CiceroMark](https://docs.accordproject.org/docs/markup-cicero.html) extended markdown syntax
-- Run unit tests for templates using the Cucumber BDD testing framework
+- Run unit tests for templates using the [Cucumber](https://cucumber.io) BDD testing framework
-- Trigger templates
+- Trigger templates (send them data and view the results)
 - Syntax highlighting for all files
 - Compilation and problem markers